 Back in November, as a mom blogger test subject, I had a procedure called “CoolSculpting” done.
 I am one of the ideal candidates for the process.
 Someone that isn’t really overweight, has the right amount of body fat percentage, and cannot seem to lose this baby fat around my midsection post C section.
-While I was excited about going in, did you know you can also get at home Coolsculping done too?
+While I was excited about going in, did you know you can also get an at home fat freezing machine too?

 Procedures that use laser, sonic waves and even surgery to remove fat can actually destroy other tissue in the process by burning, shattering or extracting non-fat cells.
 This requires downtime for your body to heal.
 Totally uncool.
 Fortunately, CoolSculpting doesn’t burn, shatter or extract any cells.
 Developed by Harvard scientists, our unique, FDA-cleared, patented procedure uses a targeted cooling process that kills the fat cells underneath the skin, literally freezing them to the point of elimination.
 Only fat cells are frozen.
 Your healthy skin cells remain, well, healthy.
 No knives.
 No suction hoses.
 No needles.
 No scars.
 Once crystallized, the fat cells die and are naturally eliminated from your body.
 In a few months, boom: say hello to a new you.

 Here is also a video of the actual process if you are wondering (and more on that above link).